HubTou/PyLists4C/DOC.md

 ```C
 extern BOOLEAN listAreEqual(LIST* pList1, LIST* pList2, BOOLEAN caseInsensitive);
 ```
-:warning: Having "the same values" means having both the same value *and* the same type *and* the same allocated size!
+:warning: Having "the same values" means having the same value *and* the same type *and* the same allocated size!

 Example use:
 ```C